Simple Parallelism Without Data Races

 intuitively about our code, no matter how buggy it might get.
 In our example,

-that means that once we fix the data races (easy to do with Atomic.t
+that means that once we fix the data races (easy to do with Atomic.t), we know

 our bug is gone: sequential consistency means that it’s impossible for domain